Payroll Tax Filing in Canada: How to Register, Deduct, Remit, and File T4s

 | Provincial or territorial TD1 | At hiring and when claims change | Employee | Supports local withholding | Keep with payroll records |

-| Quebec source deduction form | At the hiring in Quebec cases | Employee | Supports Quebec income tax withholding | Keep with payroll records |
+| Quebec source deduction form | At hiring in Quebec cases. | Employee | Supports Quebec income tax withholding | Keep with payroll records |

 | Pay rate and employment terms | At hiring and on updates | Employer | Supports gross pay and status records | Keep with payroll records |